 The labour cost increases for a smart thermostat.
 So how much does it cost to install a smart thermostat?
 It ranges from £230 to £420 for less than two hours of work.
 It also depends on whether you are supplying the device.
 For instance, the Nest thermostat installation cost, including labour and materials, is almost £300.
 But it goes down to £130 if you purchase or own the supplies.

 But you may ask, “Do I need an electrician to install a thermostat?”
 In reality, you can DIY it, completing the installation or replacement process in less than two hours if it is a straightforward task.
-For instance, you work with only one or two wires with no other appliance or component connected to them.
+For instance, you work with only one or two wires and no other appliance or component connected to them.

 You should consider hiring a professional when: